steveloughran/distributed-testing/sections/sut.md

 We would add more

 1. The interference of components with each other.
-Multiple components running on the same host may unintentionally alter the behaviour of other components
+Multiple components running on the same host may unintentionally alter the behaviour of other components on the same system, possibly simply through excessive CPU or memory usage; perhaps by some behaviour triggering a failure condition elsewhere (for example: filling up a temporary directory with log messages, so using up disk space).
+Network use and traffic can mean that components across the entire cluster may cause interference.
+2. The aggregate state of the system is actually defined by the entire state of the computers hosting the SUT and the networking, as well as the components themselves.
+That is, the SUT is the software as instantiated within a physical or virtualized cluster, rather than the software itself.
+3.